AidanQuinn/codebits/README.md

 5. matrix_to_GCT.R

     R function which writes (or converts and returns for testing) a gene expression matrix in a GCT format for use in GenePattern or GSEA analysis.
 Gene expression matrix should have rows and columns labled, though it's not required.

+6. sortFastq.sh

+    One liner used to sort fastq files by name.